FreeFoodClub/FreeFoodClub/README.md

 What you do:

 1.Sign up with your verified student ID.
-You receive a custom Food ID
+You receive a custom Food ID.

-2.Get text whenever theres food
+2.Get text whenever theres food nearby.

-3.Reserve your spot
+3.Reserve your spot.

-4.Pick up your food free of charge
+4.Pick up your food free of charge.

-5.New members can join by referral only
+5.New members can join by referral only.

 Non-comphrehensive list of partners: